Adding White Toner Printing to Expand Your HTV Business

 With HTV, it would take her approximately 5-10 minutes to make, including the time spent cutting, weeding and pressing, depending on the complexity of the design.
 With the OKI 711WT, her purchased transfers took less than 5 minutes including printing and pressing even with a more complex design.

 Due to this, Jodie will be able produce custom goods more efficiently.
-She plans to continue to use both HTV and OKI white toner printing in the future and offer different pricing scales based on the technology used in the process.
+She plans to expand her HTV business.
+She will continue to use HTV and implement OKI white toner printing in the future and offer different pricing scales based on the technology used in the process.

 Is an OKI White Toner Printer Right for Your Business?